frmadem/nihongo-b2.1/test/README.md

 # Preamble

-This project is intended to provide a simple tool for creating courses.
+This project is intended to provide a simple tool for creating training courses.

 # USE